Koh Ker

 Koh Ker (ប្រាសាទកោះកេរ្ដិ៍, Brasat Kaôh Kértĕ [praːsaːt kɑh keː]) is a remote archaeological site in northern Cambodia about 120 km away from Siem Reap and the ancient site of Angkor.
 It is a jungle filled region that is sparsely populated.
 More than 180 sanctuaries were found in a protected area of 81 km2.
 Only about two dozen monuments can be visited by tourists because most of the sanctuaries are hidden in the forest and the whole area is not fully demined.

 Koh Ker is the modern name for an important city of the Khmer empire.
 In inscriptions the town is mentioned as Lingapura (city of lingams) or Chok Gargyar (translated as city of glance, or as iron tree forest).

 Under the reign of the kings Jayavarman IV and Harshavarman II Koh Ker was briefly the capital of the whole empire (928–944 AD).
 Jayavarman IV enforced an ambitious building program.
 An enormous water-tank and about forty temples were constructed under his rule.
 The most significant temple-complex, a double sanctuary (Prasat Thom/Prang), follows a linear plan and not a concentric one like most of the temples of the Khmer kings.
 Unparalleled is the 36 m-high seven-tiered pyramid, which most probably served as state temple of Jayavarman IV.
-Really impressive too are the shrines with the two-meter 2 m high lingas.
+Also impressive are the shrines with the two-meter 2 m high lingas.

 Under Jayavarman IV, the style of Koh Ker was developed and the art of sculpture reached a pinnacle.
 A great variety of statues were chiseled.
 Because of its remoteness, the site of Koh Ker was plundered many times by looters.
 Sculptures of Koh Ker can be found not only in different museums, but also in private collections.
 Masterpieces of Koh Ker are offered occasionally at auctions.
 These pieces, in present times, are considered stolen art.